ceresita/bookstore/README.md

-# bookstore
+# Bookstore project
-A bookstore as a project to learn React.js with leusgalvan as the professor.
+A bookstore project made with React.js and Material UI with leusgalvan as the professor.